Skip to main content

 Currency Swap

-It is the most common in Forex.
+This is the most common in Forex.
 Here we exchange the interest of one currency for another.
 For example, if you trade EUR/USD, you will be exposed to the difference between the interest rates of the euro and the dollar.

-Interest Rate Swap (Interest Rate Swap)
+Interest Rate Swap

 Positive swap vs negative swap